 "Negative feedback can be just as powerful, and not in a good way, so generally we have steered away from things like a Dislike button and left room for people to express disagreements in comments," said Taylor, who is now working at Quip.
-Also see: Why there will never be a Dislike button on Facebook.

 What are Facebook Reactions?